reissbaker/structural/README.md

 #### `useReference`

 The `useReference` option helps readability of deeply-nested types.
-Let's first look at an example without `useReference`:
+Using the example of `Customer` and `Business` Structral types from above, we can use `useReference` to ensure that when we generate the `Business` type, it replaces references to `Customer` with the id `Customer`, rather than re-generating the entire structural type for `Customer` inline.
+For example:

 ```typescript
 const Customer = t.subtype({